A computer algebra package for bivariate asymptotics with explicit error terms: On a Question of B ona and DeJonge

 Having estimated all error terms related to pruning and completing the tails of the sum, we now want to evaluate

 This sum is a linear combination of sums of the form

 In the precision chosen in our accompanying SageMath worksheet, there are 121 such summands, to be precise.
 Set $t = n^{-1}$, refer to the sum in~\eqref{eq:term-for-mellin} as $g_{a, b}(t)$ and let $d_{a, b}$ denote the coefficients such that the sum in~\eqref{eq:sum-for-mellin} can be written as $\sum_{a, b} d_{a, b} g_{a, b}(t)$.
-The Mellin transform (see~\cite{Flajolet-Gourdon-Dumas:1995:mellin} for a general reference) of $g_{a, b}(t)$ is given by
+The Mellin transform of $g_{a, b}(t)$ is given by

 By the Mellin inversion formula, the original function $g_{a,b}(t)$ can be recovered from its transform via

 for $c > \frac{a}{2} + b + 1$.
 We may shift the line of integration further left as long as we collect all corresponding residues.
 In a first step, we shift the line of integration to $c = 3/4$.
 While in some summands poles occur as far right as $s = 7/2$, a straightforward computation reveals that, as mentioned in the introduction of this article, nontrivial cancellations take place: after summing all contributions, non-zero residues in the half-plane where $\Re(s) \geq 3/4$ can only be found for $s = 1$ and $s = 2$, where we collect a contribution of